klajdm/ngx-chronica/README.md

-# Angular Inline Calendar
+# ngx-chronica

-A lightweight, customizable inline calendar component for Angular applications.
+A monorepo for a lightweight, customizable inline calendar and datepicker component for Angular, plus a documentation/demo website.

 ## Demo